Battle of Abritus: Background

 Soon after Decius ascended to the throne in 249, barbarian tribes invaded the Roman provinces of Dacia, Moesia Superior, and Moesia Inferior.
 Two factors had contributed to growing unrest in the area north of the Danube.
 First, Decius' predecessor Philip the Arab had refused to continue payments, initiated by Emperor Maximinus Thrax in 238, of annual subsidies to the aggressive tribes of the region.
 Second and more important, there were continuous movements of new peoples since the time of Emperor Severus Alexander.
 Decius may also have taken with him troops from the Danube frontier, in order to depose Philip in 249.
 He probably had with him three legions: legio XIV Gemina from Carnuntum, legio IV Flavia Felix from Singidunum, and legio VII Claudia from Viminacium and/or their vexillationes.

 The resultant military vacuum would inevitably attract invaders.

 In 250 a tribal coalition under Cniva crossed the Roman Danube frontier, probably advancing in two columns.
-Whether these were consisted only of Goths is rather unlikely so the name "Scythians" by which the Greek sources called them (a geographical definition) seems more appropriate.
+It is unlikely that these consisted only of Goths, so the name "Scythians", by which the Greek sources referred to them (a geographical definition) seems more appropriate.
 It is quite possible that other people of Germanic and Sarmatian origin (like Bastarnae, Taifals, and Hasdingian Vandals), perhaps Roman deserters as well, had joined the invaders.
 However, the name of the king is indeed Gothic and probably genuine.
 Meanwhile, the Carpi invaded Dacia, eastern Moesia Superior, and western Moesia Inferior.